agentoranger/sqlproblem-2021-05/README.md

 For those who end up here, this issue is somewhat deprecated.
-Please refer the following reddit thread for the answers.
+Please refer the following reddit thread for the answers. https://www.reddit.com/r/PostgreSQL/comments/n5ln31/function_performs_very_slowly_when_used_for_the/

-https://www.reddit.com/r/PostgreSQL/comments/n5ln31/function_performs_very_slowly_when_used_for_the/

-Function performs very slowly when used for the 6th time Hey there, My name is a Brian and I am a sysadmin for a small company here in pittsburgh.
-I am looking what I consider to be a very curious problem.
+Function performs very slowly when used for the 6th time I am looking what I consider to be a very curious problem.
 If you are looking for a brain teaser, look no further.
 I found that resolving this issue on my own is well above my capacity.

 Our dba put together a rather complex function that generally performs well.
 However, when the function is performed more than 5 times in a single user session (psql, pgadmin, erp) the function begins to slow down drastically on the 6th execution and will perform that way until we log off of the session.
 Starting a new session will allow the function to perform quickly again.